kirubeltadesse/kirubeltadesse.github.io/_pages/about.md

 As a Computer Engineering student with a concentration in Artificial Intelligence (AI), I have combined my passions for engineering, design, data mining, optimization, and security.
 I would take the initiative daily to merge my knowledge of agile software development and problem-solving skills to contribute to the development of your state-of-the-art products.
-Engineering, to me, is ensuring that a product is meeting the form, function, and quality that the designer intended.
+Engineering, to me, is ensuring that a product meets the form, function, and quality that the designer intended.
 As a Research Assistant at Visualization Lab, my daily goal is to not only build visualizations but also make sure that my code and everyone within my team is using an object-oriented programming approach.
 Being a team leader on the development side, I navigate my team through the design process to address technical challenges with the right solutions.
 Therefore,